Getting your Trinity Audio player ready...

 This time I felt the hunger stirring within her.
 I perceived her thirst to hunt.

-They tugged, tempting me.
+They tugged, tempting me, but I rejected them.

 The sensations clashed with my memories.